New Super Luigi U: Marketing and release

 The game was announced in a February 2013 Nintendo Direct, coinciding with the announcements of Luigi's Mansion: Dark Moon and Mario & Luigi: Dream Team.
 It was presented by Nintendo CEO Satoru Iwata; no release date and price were mentioned as it was a long way from completion.
 More details were revealed at E3 2013; Nintendo announced that Mario would be omitted from the DLC entirely and would be replaced with Nabbit.
 They also announced that the DLC would release not only for the Wii U Nintendo eShop but as a standalone physical copy as well, with a green box instead of blue.
 The eShop variant released June 19 in Japan and the following day worldwide, and the retail version released July 13 and 26 in Europe and Japan respectively, and August 25 in North America.
 The following November saw the release of a Wii U bundle that contained NSMBU and New Super Luigi U. New Super Luigi U, alongside the original base game, were bundled together and re-released for the Nintendo Switch with other changes to gameplay as New Super Mario Bros.
 U Deluxe in 2019.

-On July 27, Takemoto made an post on Miiverse that Nintendo would be holding a challenge for its players; the goal was to complete the main story mode while collecting the least amount of coins possible.
+On July 27, Takemoto made an post on Miiverse that Nintendo would be holding a challenge for its players; the goal was to complete the main story mode while collecting the fewest coins possible.
 In the month after release, Nintendo partnered with the Chicago Transit Authority to rebrand one of their Chicago "L" Brown Line systems into the "Luigi Line"; the train was redesigned with a green color scheme and contained Year of Luigi artwork and other New Super Luigi U promotional material.
 Kiosk booths were placed on the second floor of the Clark/Lake station so passersby could demo the game, and a Luigi costumed character was a frequent rider.
 The promotion remained from August 12 to September 8, after which it returned to normal.
 Throughout the promotion the official Nintendo of America Twitter account was changed to appear as if it were Luigi's, and was used to take pictures of Luigi visiting different places in Chicago, Illinois.
 The same month also saw the release of the mockumentary Finding Luigi – Legend of Parkour, which released for Nintendo's official YouTube channel.
 The video depicts Luigi as a "legend of parkour" who has mysteriously vanished from the industry, and the film crew attempts to meet with an on-the-run Nabbit to learn of his current whereabouts.